kisonecat/chart/API.md

 Courses are owned by a user.

-A single person might be represented by multiple users on doenet.
+A single person might be represented by multiple identities on doenet.

 # How is decentralized identity handled?